Freedom Square, Yerevan

-The Freedom Square or Liberty Square (Ազատության հրապարակ, Azatut'yan hraparak), also known as Opera Square and Theatre Square (Թատերական հրապարակ, T'aterakan hraparak) until 1991, is a town square located in Kentron (Center) district of Yerevan, Armenia.
+The Freedom Square or Liberty Square (Ազատության հրապարակ, Azatut'yan hraparak), also known as Opera Square and, formerly, Theatre Square (Թատերական հրապարակ, T'aterakan hraparak) until 1991, is a town square located in Kentron (Center) district of Yerevan, Armenia.
 The square is part of the Yerevan Opera Theater complex, located just to the south of the main opera building, between the opera park and the Swan lake.
 Along with the Republic Square, the Freedom Square is one of the two main squares in central Yerevan.
 It is bordered with four streets: Tumanyan Street, Teryan Street, Sayat Nova Avenue and Mashtots Avenue.
 The statues of writer Hovhannes Tumanyan and composer Alexander Spendiaryan are located in the square.

+History

+The square was built together with the building of the Alexander Spendiaryan Opera and Ballet Theater.
+Alexander Spendiaryan's grave is located in the park surrounding the square.
+In 1957, bronze-granite statues of Hovhannes Tumanyan and Alexander Spendiaryan were installed on the square to mark the 40th anniversary of the October Revolution.

+Park near the square

+On the eastern side of the square at the intersection of Tumanyan and Teryan streets, an artificial reservoir was built in the early 1960s - “Swan Lake”, reminiscent of Lake Sevan in shape.
+On July 4, 2003, near the square, on the shore of Swan Lake, a monument was erected in memory of the outstanding Armenian and Soviet composer Arno Babajanyan.
+In March 2019, Yerevan City Hall dismantled a number of cafes built in the green area of the square.
+On November 4, 2022, in honor of the 100th anniversary of conductor Ohan Duryan, his monument was unveiled near the square’s park.
+The author of the monument is sculptor Getik Baghdasaryan.

 In politics

 Due to a tradition of demonstrations at the square, it has been described as a "symbol of democracy" in Armenia.

-The square can hold an estimated 40,000, 42,000–45,000 to 50,000 people.
+The square has variously been estimated to be able to hold 42,000–45,000 to 50,000 people.